dylanwk/WorkNomadic/README.md

 # worknomadic.com

 Since the COVID-19 pandemic, the digital nomad lifestyle has continued to gain momentum.
-Work Nomadic is a travel agency catering to these digital nomads, offering vacation rentals worldwide with the necessary amenities for remote work.
+WorkNomadically is a travel agency catering to these digital nomads, offering vacation rentals worldwide with the necessary amenities for remote work.

 ## Features